FerreiraAM/CyTOFtoolbox/README.md

 ## Summary

-In this package, multiple functions have been created to complement the existing
+In this package, functions were created to complement the existing
 workflow:

 ### CytoGLMM extension

 - Volcano plot as a complementary plot to the cytoglmm analysis.
 - MDS plot with a threshold on the correlation marker/MDS axes.

-- To access the vignette:
+To access the vignette:

 ```
 vignette("CytoGLMM-extension", package = "CyTOFtoolbox")